The Three Fat Lies that Hold Us Back

 I mean WAY better.

 So you start berating yourself.
 Who the heck am I?
 Why did I think I could write poems?
-I didn’t even know it was possible to be this terrible.
+My poetry is so terrible.
 I'm so terrible.
 You rampage.
 You delete everything.
 You get depressed.
 Because you think you need to write this perfect poem everybody is going to love.
 And you miss the point completely because the first lie creeps in.

 I’m not good enough.